MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 #### Install Azure DevOps extension

-To leverage the CodePush service as the release vehicle, you will need to install another extension from the Azure DevOps Marketplace.
+To leverage the CodePush service as the release vehicle, you'll need to install another extension from the Azure DevOps Marketplace.

 1. In the upper right corner, click the Basket icon and select Browse Marketplace.